kaythecosmic/nnfs-master/libs.md

 **The scoring below is to be updated**

-Below is the table with ratings for each parameter, followed by the final scores for PyTorch and Keras.

 | **Feature**                          | **PyTorch (Rating 1-10)** | **Keras (Rating 1-10)** |
 |--------------------------------------|---------------------------|-------------------------|
 | **Core Framework**                   | 9                         | 8                       |